Adversarial Bandits against Arbitrary Strategies: Algorithms and Regret Analysis

+{This formulation reflects the trade-off between exploiting current loss information (via the linear term) and staying close to the previous distribution (via the Bregman divergence).}

+{In practice, the update of~\eqref{eq:omd_1} is often implemented in two steps for computational convenience:} { } { Here, the first step performs an unconstrained update in the dual space defined by $F$, while the second step projects the intermediate point back onto the simplex, ensuring that the updated distribution is a valid probability vector.
+The choice of regularizer $F$ determines the specific algorithm instance; it typically includes a learning rate parameter that controls the step size and will be specified in subsequent sections.}

+{Finally, in the bandit setting, since the learner does not observe the full loss vector $\boldsymbol{l}_t$ but only the loss of the selected arm, the true loss must be replaced with an appropriate unbiased estimator.
+This ensures that OMD remains applicable even with partial feedback.}

-\subsection{Master-base OMD}
+\subsection{Master-Base OMD}

-We first provide a simple master-base OMD algorithm (Algorithm~\ref{alg:alg1}) with the negative entropy regularizer defined as where $\textit{\textbf{p}}\in\mathbb{R}^d$, $p(i)$ denotes the $i$-index entry for $\textit{\textbf{p}}$, and $\eta$ is a learning rate.
-We note that well-known \texttt{EXP3} \citep{auer2002nonstochastic} for the adversarial bandits is also based on the negative entropy function.
+{We employ an OMD framework with a hierarchical structure consisting of a master and multiple bases.} We first present a simple Master-Base OMD algorithm (Algorithm~\ref{alg:alg1}) that employs the negative entropy regularizer: where $\textit{\textbf{p}}\in\mathbb{R}^d$, $p(i)$ denotes the $i$-index entry for $\textit{\textbf{p}}$, and {$\eta$ is a learning rate}.
+This regularizer is commonly used in adversarial bandit algorithms, including the well-known \texttt{EXP3} algorithm \citep{auer2002nonstochastic}.